-Gray dogs are a stunning bunch, from the silvery Weimerainer to the striking Irish wolfhound, the husky, the schnauzer, the blue nose pitbull, or any lovable mixed breed dog that landed the gray coat genes.
+Gray dogs are a stunning bunch, from the silvery Weimaraner to the striking Irish wolfhound, the husky, the schnauzer, the blue nose pit bull, or any lovable mixed-breed dog that landed the gray coat genes.
 So how do you find a great name for your new gray dog?
 Consider size, look, and personality.
-This list has options to fit any dog, from a lovely Luna to a strong Ash.
+This list of best gray dog names has options to fit any dog, from a lovely Luna to a strong Ash.
 We handpicked these choices by consulting dog name trends and our huge Rover.com database of dog names.
-Those with an asterisk (*) rank among the top 100 most popular dog names.

 Many of these are gender-neutral.
 A female gray dog can easily go by Ash, for example, while a male gray dog could sport Sparrow.

 - Blue (silver-coated dogs are often referred to as “blue”)

 - Callisto (the 3rd largest moon in our solar system)

 - Deva (Hindu moon goddess)